soapsrc/soapsrc/README.md

 ### README

 Hello World!
 I'm Sophia, a software developer, web designer, and game engineer based in Canada.
 I graduated from the University of Calgary with a computer science undergraduate degree in 2022.
-I am currently working as a C++ game engineer at one of the largest video game publishing companies in the world.
+I am currently working as a Software Engineer at one of the largest video game publishing companies in the world.

 My academic interests are grounded in UX/UI design, mobile application development, cloud computing, front-end development, and data visualization.